 JR East regards non-transportation operations as of equal importance to transportation operations in its management.
-In non-transportation operations, JR East is developing station space utilization, shopping centers and office buildings, and other services (hotel operations, advertising and publicity, housing development and sales operations, and other services).
+In non-transportation operations, JR East is developing station space utilization, shopping centers and office buildings, and other services (hotel operations, advertising and publicity, and other services).

 In non-transportation operations, JR East faces the risk of a downturn in consumption associated with economic recessions or unseasonable weather, which could lead to lower revenues from its shopping centers, stores in stations, hotels, and other operations.
-Such eventualities could also adversely affect sales of advertisement services and housing.
-In housing development and sales operations, falling land prices could lead to losses on the revaluation of real estate for sale or an increase in demands from tenants for rent reductions.
+Such eventualities could also adversely affect sales of advertisement services and cause an increase in demands from tenants for rent reductions.
 Further, a fault in retail products or manufactured products, such as an outbreak of food poisoning or a similar incident, could reduce sales, damage trust in JR East, or result in the failure of tenants or business partners.
 The occurrence of any of those contingencies could have an impact on JR East's financial position and business performance.
-JR East's stations are used by roughly 16 million people every day (average number of passengers).
+JR East's stations are used by roughly 16 million people every day (average daily number of passengers).
 JR East will fully leverage those stations as its largest management resource to develop operations.
 At the same time, JR East will enhance earnings and secure customer trust by implementing stringent hygiene management and credit controls.